 Six fresh-frozen human shoulders were initially obtained (average age 76.8, 4 male and 2 female).
 After thawing, dissection removed all soft tissues from the scapula and humerus except the rotator cuff myotendinous units, the tendon of the long head of the biceps and the joint capsule.
 The humeral shaft was cut 15 cm distal to the inferior edge of the articular surface and immobilized with the scapula (Figure 1A).
 The supraspinatus tendon was isolated and its entire insertion was sharply dissected from its anatomic footprint.
 The anterior-medial anchor position was marked 5mm posterior to the bicipital groove and just lateral to the articular cartilage.
 The posterior-medial anchor position was then marked 12.5 mm posterior to the anterior-medial mark with the use of a caliper, again just off the articular cartilage.
 The distal 10 mm of the supraspinatus tendon was sharply excised to replicate a rotator cuff tear, and the footprint was treated with a fine rasp.
 This technique is in accordance with the protocol described by Park et al.18,19

 Two 5.5 mm titanium suture anchors loaded with #2 Fiberwire (Corkscrew, Arthrex Corporation, Naples, FL) were inserted at a 45⁰ angle relative to the long axis of the humeral shaft (Figure 1B).
 Utilizing an arthroscopic suture passer (Scorpion, Arthrex, Naples, FL) the anchor sutures were then passed through the tendon in a horizontal mattress configuration 5-7 mm apart, centered over each corresponding anchor.
 A surgeon’s knot and then three alternating half-hitches were used to secure each mattress suture.
-Two limbs, one from each of the two medial anchors, were then pulled together across the tendon substance, creating the suture bridge pattern.
+Two limbs, one from each of the two medial anchors, were then pulled together laterally over the tendon substance, creating the suture bridge pattern.

 The two suture strands were passed through the PEEK eyelet of a 4.5mm knotless anchor (Bio Pushlock, Arthrex Corporation, Naples, FL) and then secured to the tensiometer (Dillon GL-500N, Dillon, Fairmont, MN) with a locking knot (Figure 1C).
 The placement of the knotless anchor was measured 1 cm distal to the lateral-most edge of the footprint in line with the medial anchors.
 The lateral row bone was prepared with a tap to the appropriate depth.
 The knotless anchor was then placed into position but not fully seated, and the tensiometer was then manually pulled to simulate tensioning of lateral row sutures (Figure 1D).
 The tensiometer was pulled until construct failure, noting the mode of failure and the maximal force applied.
 This was then repeated for the second of the two lateral anchors if possible, depending on the mode of failure of the first trial.
 If this was not possible, more cadaveric specimens were available to increase the number of specimens tested.
 The medial row anchors were both carefully inspected for any signs of implant loosening, suture loosening or gap formation.
 The initial lateral anchor (anterior versus posterior) tested for each specimen was randomly assigned.